YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ## Testing

 Before jumping into full-blown development, we needed to make sure our wireframes actually made sense in real life.
-You know what they say - everyone has a plan until they try to drag and drop a slideshow block.
+You know, everyone has a plan until they the real-world hits them in the face.

 ### Interactive Mockups in Action